Res2Net/Res2Net-PretrainedModels/README.md

 Our paper is accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.
 ## Update
 - 2020.2.24 Our Res2Net_v1b achieves a considerable performance gain on mmdetection compared with existing backbone models.
-We will release our code soon.
+We have released our code on: https://github.com/Res2Net/mmdetection
 - 2020.2.21: Pretrained models of Res2Net_v1b with more than 2% improvement on ImageNet top1 acc. compared with original version of Res2Net are released!
 Res2Net_v1b achieves much better performance when transfer to other tasks such as object detection and semantic segmentation.
 ## Introduction
 We propose a novel building block for CNNs, namely Res2Net, by constructing hierarchical residual-like